khurramsyed/aws-arch-cert/RDS.md

 ![alt](images/multi-az-v-readreplica.png)

+### Aurora Failover

+Failover is automatically handled by Amazon Aurora so that your applications can resume database operations as quickly as possible without manual administrative intervention.
+#### When Multiple Instances are available or Multi-Az
+If you have an Amazon Aurora Replica in the same or a different Availability Zone, when failing over, Amazon Aurora flips the canonical name record (CNAME) for your DB Instance to point at the healthy replica, which in turn is promoted to become the new primary.
+Start-to-finish, failover typically completes within 30 seconds.

+##### When Usiung Serverless Aurora

+If you are running Aurora Serverless and the DB instance or AZ become unavailable, Aurora will automatically recreate the DB instance in a different AZ.

+#### When Using Single Instance Aurora
+If you do not have an Amazon Aurora Replica (i.e. single instance) and are not running Aurora Serverless, Aurora will attempt to create a new DB Instance in the same Availability Zone as the original instance.
+This replacement of the original instance is done on a best-effort basis and may not succeed, for example, if there is an issue that is broadly affecting the Availability Zone.

 ## Amazon Aurora

 Amazon Aurora is a `MySQL and PostgreSQL-compatible` relational database built for the cloud, that combines the performance and availability of traditional enterprise databases with the `simplicity` and `cost-effectiveness` of open source databases.